saranrapjs/business-reply-mail.js/README.md

 business-reply-mail.js
 ===================

+### a digital Business Reply Mail insert

 I've designed a small snippet of code that should solve a common problem facing today's webmasters: how do you keep people reading?

-The solution that I've come up with is taken straight from the print publishing industry
+The solution that I've come up with is taken straight from print publishing:

 ![insert](https://raw.github.com/saranrapjs/business-reply-mail.js/master/businessreply.jpg)

-### !! a digital Business Reply Mail insert !!
+When a user scrolls too quickly on a page with `business-reply-mail.js` included, a digital insert will float onto their screen.
+At this point, the user can drag the insert out of your way, but not be able to throw it away it until they reload the page.

 ## Installing